ikvk/imap_tools/README.rst

     with MailBox('imap.mail.com').login('test@mail.com', 'password') as mailbox:
         subjects = [msg.subject for msg in mailbox.fetch()]

-MailBox.fetch - email message generator, params:
+MailBox.fetch - email message generator, first searches email uids by criteria, then fetch and yields emails by one:

-* *criteria*: message search criteria, `examples <https://github.com/ikvk/imap_tools/tree/master/examples>`_
+* *criteria*: message search criteria, `docs <https://tools.ietf.org/html/rfc3501#section-6.4.4>`_
 * *limit*: limit on the number of read emails, useful for actions with a large number of messages, like "move"
 * *miss_defect*: miss emails with defects
 * *miss_no_uid*: miss emails without uid